choksiamit-ds/stock-analysis/README.md

 There is a significant performance improvement when using the refactored code due to algorithmic refinement.
 The performance gain is very significant as stated below when the nested for loop is removed.

-## What are the advantages or disadvantages of refactoring code?
+## Advantages or disadvantages of refactoring code?

 Both the code before and after refactoring work the same and give the same output.
 However the refactored code has significant performance improvements.

-The prime differences are
 * In Original Routine there is a nested forloop which increases the performance penalty by n^n
 * In the Refactored routine a nested forloop is avoided and the code uses two forloops instead and hence the perfornace penalty is 2n.
 * For a n size of 12, the first algorithm will execute 144 instructions and the second algorithm will execute 24 instructions.